GSA/piv-guides/pages/template-2.md

 # Structuring Your Guide and Using Markdown

-To help structure your guide and use Markdown syntax, use the following template.
+To help structure your guide and use Markdown syntax, use the template included in this section.

 1. Go to the heading entitled: **Template with Markdown Syntax**.
-From there, copy the text up to **Template Ends Here**.
+Copy all of the text and and other samples from that point up to **Template Ends Here**.
-2. Go to your new Page's top right-hand-side and click on the **pencil** symbol (content writing and editing mode).
+2. Go to your new Page and click on the **pencil** symbol (top right-hand side of window).
+The **pencil** opens up the content writing and editing mode for your Page.
-3. Click on Line 1 of your Page and paste the copied template.
+3. Click on Line 1 of your Page and paste in the copied template.
 4. Scroll down to the bottom of your screen.
 At the left-hand side of the screen, click on the green **Commit changes** button.
 (This saves the changes to your Page.)

-> For more help with Markdown syntax, go to: [**Mastering Markdown**](https://guides.github.com/features/mastering-markdown/){:target="blank"}.
 ___

 # Template with Markdown Syntax

+For more help with Markdown syntax, go to: [**Mastering Markdown**](https://guides.github.com/features/mastering-markdown/){:target="blank"}.

-## Navigation Block and Title of Guide
+**Navigation Block and Title of Guide**

 Once you have copied and pasted this **Template** into your Page, go to the **navigation block** in the upper left-hand corner of your Page.
 (The navigation block will be used for website navigation when your guide is posted.)
 Make the following changes to the navigation block: